guhan/zerotociso/docs/NETWORKTOPOLOGIES.md

 intended for them and ignore data intended for others.
 A break in the cable can disrupt the entire network.

 ## Star
-In a star topology, all devices are connected to a central hub or switch.
+In a star (aka Hub and Spoke) topology, all devices are connected to a central hub or switch.
 Communication between devices goes through the hub.
 If one device fails, it doesn't affect the rest of the network, but the hub itself becomes a single point of failure.